-It is possible for the server to write fewer than count bytes of data.
+It is possible for the server to write fewer bytes of data than requested by the client.
 In this case, the server should not return an error unless no data was written at all.
-If the server writes less than count bytes, the client should issue another WRITE to write the remaining data.
+If the server writes less than the number of bytes specified, the client should issue another WRITE to write the remaining data.

-It is assumed that the act of writing data to a file will cause the time_modified of the file to be updated.
-However, the time_modified of the file should not be changed unless the contents of the file are changed.
-Thus, a WRITE request with count set to 0 should not cause the time_modified of the file to be updated.
+It is assumed that the act of writing data to a file will cause the time\modified of the file to be updated.
+However, the time\modified of the file should not be changed unless the contents of the file are changed.
+Thus, a WRITE request with count set to 0 should not cause the time\modified of the file to be updated.